jxareas/Xpensor/README.md

 **Jon Areas**, [*@jxareas*](https://github.com/jxareas).

-"Constantly learning but trying to do the best I can."
+"Constantly learning but trying to do things the best I can."

 ## 📜 License 📜